-The overall funded position of the System increased from 63.5% at the prior valuation to 65.3% at this valuation.
-Using an open group projection, we have determined that the System is expected to be fully funded in 32 years, assuming all valuation assumptions are realized in the future.
-The decrease in the funding period is primarily due to the increase in the employer contribution rate and the recognition of prior years' investment performance in the actuarial value of assets.
+The overall funded position of the System increased from 65.3% at the prior valuation to 66.0% at this valuation.
+Using an open group projection, we have determined that the System is expected to be fully funded in 33 years, assuming all valuation assumptions are realized in the future.
+The increase in the funding period is due to the change in the investment return assumption from 7.0% to 6.75%.
+In absence of this change the funding period would have declined.

-While the decrease in the funding period is a positive sign, as the System is well aware, a funding period of 32 years is still larger than desired.
+When compared to assumptions, the System had a favorable year in 2021.
+The System had experience gains on both the actuaruial value of assets and on the actuarial liabilities.
+These gains mostly offset the increase in liabilities associated with the change in the investment return assumption.
+However, as the System is well aware, a funding period of 33 years is still longer than the period outlined in the Board's Funding Policy.
 Because of the asymptotic nature of funding periods, even small differences between the expected and actual experience in the future could significantly increase the funding period.
-In addition, due to negative amortization, the unfunded actuarial accrued liability of the System is still expected to increase as a dollar amount for the next decade if all assumptions are exactly met.
+In addition, the unfunded actuarial accrued liability of the System is still expected to increase as a dollar amount for more than a decade if all assumptions are exactly met.
 Therefore, we recommend that the System's Board and Staff continue discussions with the City and other stakeholders about appropriate measures to ensure the solvency of the System on a long-term basis.